Aktualizacja Weblate

 sudo -u postgres createdb -E UTF8 -O weblate weblate

-Migrating to PostgreSQL using pgloader#
+Migrating to PostgreSQL using pgloader

 The pgloader is a generic migration tool to migrate data to PostgreSQL.
-You can use it to migrate Weblate database.
+You can use it to migrate your Weblate database.

 2. Migrate the schema in the PostgreSQL database: